rafael-oelmann/Bank-tech-test/README.md

 # Bank tech test

-Here is a simple bank app that I built justing node.js along jasmine as a testing framework 🏦
+Here is a simple bank app that I built using node.js alongside jasmine its testing framework 🏦

 ## User Stories